 - Where do they go for information?
 Identify the primary sources they use to gather information in their research and purchase decision processes.

 - What type of information do they prefer?
-Consider the style of content they are seeking: content that inspires vs. concise guidance vs. a very thorough process including all of the research, specs, and
+Consider the style of content they are seeking: content that inspires versus concise guidance versus a very thorough process including all of the research, specs, and small print.

 - What’s important to them when selecting a vendor?
 List what is most important, such as being a technology leader, having proven experience, being a domain expert, etc.

 - What are their most common objections?
 List the reasons you hear most often for why your solutions will not meet their needs.